 Standard medications for allergies—antihistamines, nasal sprays, and decongestants—sometimes produce unwelcome side effects like drowsiness, cognitive impairment, reduced libido, and depression; increased appetite and weight gain; altered taste and smell; heart palpitations, insomnia, and anxiety.

-Happy customers (see “reviews” on this page) find that Aller-Geez Tea can help take the dreaded discomforts out of springtime, or any season when allergies erupt.
+Happy customers find that Aller-Geez Tea can help take the dreaded discomforts out of springtime, or any season when allergies erupt.

 Other useful natural approaches for allergies may feature certain adaptogenic herbs (the topic of an upcoming post here) such as Reishi mushrooms or Eleutherococcus.